 ‘You…seven years ago?
 You were just a child.’

-‘I turned eighteen while you were courting Lottie.
+'I turned eighteen while you were courting Lottie.
 I was only child enough not to realize how much I cared until she broke your heart and mine broke for you.
-And now I had to wait to hear whether she had won you once more and I couldn’t bear it...’
+And now I had to wait here all afternoon to hear whether she had won you once more and I couldn't bear it...'

 He wrapped his arms around her, his heart throwing itself against his ribs in great booming thuds.
 He shut his eyes, absorbing her words, the joy and pleasure they brought with them, the comfort of her closeness, the sweet hunger fed by her feel and scent.
 He tried to subdue the avaricious clamoring of his body as it absorbed the warmth of her curves pressed against him.
 Holding her was a wonderful agony.
 It felt so damn right.
-It had to be right.
+It was right.

 Try not to ruin it, Max.